Uktenadactylus: Formerly assigned species

-In 2020, Borja Holgado and Rodrigo Pêgas named a new species of Uktenadactylus, U. rodriguesae after Rodrigues, known from a snout fragment (cataloged as IWCMS 2014.82) found on the Isle of Wight.
+In 2020, Borja Holgado and Rubi Pêgas named a new species of Uktenadactylus, U. rodriguesae after Rodrigues, known from a snout fragment (cataloged as IWCMS 2014.82) found on the Isle of Wight.
 This specimen had previously been described in 2015 by David Martill as an indeterminate member of the genus Coloborhynchus on account of the anteriorly-projecting teeth at the snout tip.
 Holgado and Pêgas recognized that it shared features with U. wadleighi, and thus assigned it as a new species in the same genus.
+In 2026, Pêgas and Holgado published a revised description of this species and assigned it to a new genus, Tylodorhynchus.

 Description

-The holotype and only specimen of U. wadleighi, the partial snout, has a length of about fifteen centimetres and consists of the front end of the skull, containing the premaxilla and a small part of the maxilla.
+The holotype and only specimen of U. wadleighi, the partial snout, has a length of about fifteen centimetres and consists of the front end of the skull, containing the premaxilla (cranial bone at the tip of the upper jaw) and a small part of the maxilla (upper jaw).
 On top the base of a crest is present, gradually curving upwards and ending at a height of 7.5 cm, having attained at that point a thickness of 4 mm.
 The snout broadens towards the front.
 On the left side eight tooth sockets or alveoli are visible, on the right side six.
 The first pair of teeth was located in the flat tip of the snout, pointing forwards.
 The alveoli at first increase in size from the tip towards the back, the third pair being the largest with a diameter of either 17.6 mm or 17.7 mm.
 The fourth pair is much smaller; to the back gradually the tooth sockets again increase in size.
-Thus a "prey grab" is formed.
 According to Rodrigues and Kellner the species has two unique traits: the presence of an oval depression above and in between the first pair of teeth and of a ventral medial depression between the second pair of teeth, a circular hollow positioned on the lower edge of the snout tip that Lee had interpreted as a possible pneumatic foramen.
-The holotype of U. rodriguesae shares the oval depression and also a bulbous projection on the palate with the holotype of U. wadleighi.
-However, it differs from U. wadleighi in that the depression is shallower, the second pair of teeth projects more laterally, and the margins of the deltoid facet (an upturned region of the front palate) are concave as opposed to straight.
+The holotype of Tylodorhynchus, then referred to U. rodriguesae, was initially described as similar to the holotype of U. wadleighi, sharing the oval depression and also a bulbous projection on the palate.
+However, it differs from U. wadleighi in that the depression is shallower, the second pair of teeth projects more laterally, and the margins of the deltoid facet (an upturned region of the front palate) are concave as opposed to straight; the projection on the palate is also sharp in U. wadleighi unlike the bulbous projection in Tylodorhynchus.